wimlds/online-meetups/README.md

 # Online Meetups

 The WiMLDS guide to running online meetups.
+This is a work-in-progress -- we are looking for contributions!

 ### How to run an online meetup